 - Bona fide job opportunity – position actually exists and is not based on “self-employment”; the employer would be willing to hire a qualified U.S. worker.

 - Position is not vacant or at issue due to a strike or labor dispute involving a work stoppage.

-- Employee possessed all required qualifications before he/she was offered the position.
+- Employee possessed all minimum and desirable qualifications before he/she was offered the position.

 - Required educational degree must have been conferred before the offer date unless “ABD” or “degree by [date]” or other qualifying language is included in the ad.